 Why Another ML Book?

-Some people come in with strong research foundations.
-They understand the mathematics, they can read a paper and implement it from scratch.
-But their code is fragile, hard to read, impossible to test, and nearly impossible for anyone else to maintain.
-A notebook that runs once on their laptop is not a pipeline anyone else can build on.
+If you come from a research background, you understand the mathematics and can read a paper and implement it from scratch.
+But your code is fragile, hard to read, and nearly impossible for anyone else to maintain.
+A notebook that runs once on your laptop is not a pipeline a team can build on.

-Others are strong engineers.
-They write clean functions, use version control, and test their work.
-But they treat a model as a black box: something that returns a number without understanding why it works, when it will fail, or how to communicate its limits to a stakeholder.
+If you are a strong engineer, you write clean functions, use version control, and test your work.
+But you treat a model as a black box: something that returns a number without fully understanding why it works, when it will fail, or how to explain its limits to a stakeholder.

-The third pattern is subtler, and in my experience the most common in both industry and applied research.
-The work is technically solid, the model trains, the metrics look good, the code is clean.
+The third pattern is the one I described above, and it is the most common across industry and applied research.
+Your work is technically solid.
+The model trains.
+The metrics look good.
+The code is clean.
 But the question nobody stopped to ask was: what problem does this actually solve, and for whom?
-I have seen sophisticated models built on the wrong objective, deployed to users who never needed them, or evaluated on benchmarks that had nothing to do with the decision they were meant to support.

-All three groups are doing real data science.
-All three are missing something that would make their work significantly more effective.
+All three patterns represent real data science work.
+All three are missing something that would make the work significantly more effective.

 Most learning resources reflect the same division.
 There are courses that teach you to implement a neural network from scratch, and courses that teach you to write better Python, but rarely does the same resource treat both with equal rigour.
 When you try to combine them on your own, you spend most of your time resolving conflicts between conventions, not actually learning.